GM-Coding-Club/birdhouse/README.md

 4. Download dependencies `npm install`

 ### Setup Development Environment
-1. In Android Studio, open Preferences → System Settings → Android SDK
+1. In Android Studio, open Preferences → Appearance & Behavior → System Settings → Android SDK
 2. Copy the Android SDK Location field
 3. In your repo, open the file at `android/local.properties` in a text editor
 4. Paste the SDK Location in place of the placeholder